vsTerminus/Mojo-Discord/README.md

 # Mojo::Discord

-This is a set of Perl Modules designed to implement parts of the Discord public API, build on Mojo::UserAgent and Mojo::IOLoop.
+A Perl wrapper for the Discord API, intended for use primarily with text-based chat bots.

+This library was created to facilitate my own Discord Bot, [Goose](https://github.com/vsterminus/Goose).

 ## Modules